 Where: MCvehicle mass, VC2 vehicle speed, Ttb torque to be computed, Rw wheel radius and acdeceleration to be performed.

-Considering representative values for standard cars, with: mass around 1600 kg, deceleration of an average limit braking 0.8 g and wheel radius equal to 0.326 m, considering the simplification of eq.
+Considering representative values for standard cars, with mass around 1600 kg, deceleration of an average limit braking 0.8 g and wheel radius equal to 0.326 m, considering the simplification of eq.
 (1) it is possible to obtain:

 Ttb=McRwac=1025 Nm (2)